antonmartynov/OBJ-Solidizer-And-Voxelizer/README.md

 # OBJ-Solidizer-And-Voxelizer
 Voxelizes OBJ geometry (vertices and faces) by interpreting it as a boundary of solid geometry.

-Makes use syoyo's tinyobjloader for opening OBJ files: https://github.com/syoyo/tinyobjloader
+Makes use of syoyo's tinyobjloader for opening OBJ files: https://github.com/syoyo/tinyobjloader

 Current status: infinitely deep alpha.
 Doesn't actually do what it's supposed to do (yet).